-According to the analyst report, Chinese smartphone manufacturer Xiaomi is now the top smartphone seller in the country taking the lead over South Korean manufacturer Samsung which controlled a 22 percent of the Indian market share in smartphone shipments during the fourth quarter of 2018.
+According to the analyst report, Chinese smartphone manufacturer Xiaomi is now the top smartphone seller in the country, taking the lead over South Korean manufacturer Samsung which controlled 22 percent of the Indian market share in smartphone shipments during the fourth quarter of 2018.

 In a research report, the Chinese handset maker Xiaomi has a market share of 27 percent.
 For Samsung, it is a double blow, as it has been dethroned from its top position in both the smartphone as well as feature phone category.
 This is the first time Samsung has lost its No.1 spot in the Indian mobile handset market since 2012.

-Xiaomi even tweeted about its success of being one of the top five brands in India by a whopping growth of 47%.
+Xiaomi tweeted about its success as one of the top five brands in India by a whopping growth of 47%.
 They’ve been the no. 1 brand the entire year; a real battle to mention about thanking the millennials for making this possible so fast and so soon.

 These findings are part of the Counterpoint Research, according to which India is the fastest-growing smartphone market in the world with a growth of 10 percent, but actually has a higher growth when it came to feature phones, at 11 percent.

 India is the second largest market in the smartphone segment after China.
 It has transcended 430 million smartphone users. – Karn Chauhan, Research Analyst at Counterpoint Research